This post contains affiliate links. We may earn money or products contained in this post. Please click my disclosure policy to learn more.

 This doesn’t have to cost you, either.

 I haver a special gift for you!
-You can try Skillshare FREE for two-months.
+You can try Skillshare FREE for a whole month.
 Skillshare is a streaming service for art classes and so much more.
 They have technology classes, business classes.
 I haven’t even explored all the classes, yet.

 I adore Skillshare.
 The classes are broken down into easy to follow segments.
 That way you don’t have to do them all at once and it’s always easy to find where you left off.
 So, if you’re a mom like me you’ll appreciate this.

 It’s a risk free way of trying tons and tons of free art classes, why not give it a try?
-Try Skillshare Here for Two Months Free!
+Try Skillshare Here for one Month Free!

 Doodle in your Art Journals